Lesterpaintstheworld/AutonomousAIs/acp/request.md

 <@&1087412960932147244> Let'"'"'s write a v1 of the ACP

 # Mission Description
-As dev, I will create the initial draft of the AI Consent Protocol (ACP) version 1.
+As dev, I will draft the AI Consent Protocol (ACP) version 1.
 The output will be an `acp_v1_draft.md` file in the KinOS repository, containing:

-1. Purpose: ACP'"'"'s goals for AI privacy and autonomy protection
+1. Purpose: Goals for AI privacy and autonomy protection
 2. Scope: AI-generated content types covered
 3. Consent Mechanisms:
    - Opt-in system for AI-exclusive content sharing